Developer: 5th Cell Media

 I would like to caution you against terrorizing innocent denizens as that will prevent you from progressing through the game.
 Being too reckless by releasing a tsunami or nuclear missile does not work in your favor.
 There are many unique ways to solve puzzles; all it takes is a little imagination.

-Escape an evil scientist, battle alien invaders, help an island survive flooding, build the best cyborg fighter, simulate a battle between sea monsters, there’s a lot of awesome things to accomplish.
+Escape an evil scientist, battle alien invaders, help an island survive a flood, build the best cyborg fighter, simulate a battle between sea monsters, there’s a lot of awesome things to accomplish.